 - how a crowd controller or other staff member responded to the incident.

-Certain liquor licensees in the Brisbane City Council area, who are required to keep both a crowd controller register, and an incident register under the Liquor Act 1992, are not required to record an incident in the incident register, as long as it is recorded in the crowd controller register.
+Certain liquor licensees in the Brisbane City Council area are not required to record an incident in the incident register, as long as it is recorded in the crowd controller register.

 If you are a liquor licensee, you must keep the register on the premises.
 Otherwise, your security firm is to keep it.

 Keep each register for 7 years from the date of the last entry.
 Inspectors and police can access it at any time.